Daeteria/python-parallel-perf-tester/README.md

 - `wait_time_after_iteration`: How long to wait after each test iteration loop in seconds.
 Can be used as a cooldown period and a reset for your CPU between iterations, so that the iterations won't affect each other.
 - `gc_after_iteration`: Whether or not to run garbage collection after each test iteration.

-Refer to the example configurations in `example_configs` for more configurations.
+Refer to `example_configs` for more configurations.

 ## Task types